marinananias/Optimal-Paring-System/README.md

 ## **Error Handling**

-Invalid or missing files produce detailed error messages.
+- Invalid or missing files produce detailed error messages.
-Memory allocation failures are handled with error logs.
+- Memory allocation failures are handled with error logs.
-Input validation ensures compatibility with expected formats.
+- Input validation ensures compatibility with expected formats.

 ## **Known Limitations**

-Assumes all input files are correctly formatted.
+- Assumes all input files are correctly formatted.
-Large datasets may require adjustments in thread pool size for optimal performance.
+- Small datasets may not benefit in time of execution from thread parallelism.
+May actually be hurt.

 ## **License**